KWBU-FM

 KWBU-FM (103.3 MHz), is a public non-commercial FM radio station in Waco, Texas, serving the greater Brazos Valley region.
-It is operated by Baylor University, with studios on River Street in Waco.
+It has studios on River Street in Waco.
 The station's Federal Communications Commission license is held by the Brazos Valley Public Broadcasting Foundation, a nonprofit community organization.
-Baylor has a majority of votes on the foundation board.
+Baylor University has a majority of votes on the foundation board.

-Many shows come from National Public Radio, with Central Texas news and information updates.
+Many shows come from National Public Radio (NPR), with Central Texas news and information updates.
 There are also blocks of classical music in late mornings and evenings, with jazz shows on weekends.
 The BBC World Service is heard overnight.

+KWBU went on the air in 1966 as Baylor University's college radio station.
+It was transferred to the Brazos Valley Public Broadcasting Foundation and relaunched as an NPR station in 2000.

 History

-KWBU-FM first signed on in 2000, originally on 107.1 MHz (now the location for Regional Mexican music station KLZT).
-Before then, Waco had been the largest radio market in the nation without an NPR station.
-In 2003, KWBU-FM was the first radio station in Waco to broadcast an HD radio signal, which doesn't stand for high definition.
+KWBU first signed on March 15, 1966, originally on 89.9 MHz.
+In 1968, it moved to 107.1 MHz (now the location for regional Mexican music station KLZT).
+In its first decades, KWBU was the student-run college radio station at Baylor University.

+The station, which had been a mixture of classical music and adult album alternative, joined NPR on July 1, 2000; before then, Waco had been the largest radio market in the nation without an NPR station.
+The KWBU license was concurrently transferred from Baylor directly to the Brazos Valley Public Broadcasting Foundation.
+The station moved to 103.3 MHz on June 10, 2001.
+In 2003, KWBU-FM was the first radio station in Waco to broadcast an HD radio signal.

 When sister PBS member station KWBU-TV closed its doors in 2010 due to budget shortfalls, KWBU-FM remained in operation.
 Historically, both stations had been plagued by low community support.
-While they were technically community licensees, Baylor's controlling stake in the Brazos Valley Public Broadcasting Foundation led to the perception that they were "Baylor stations," tamping down the support needed to keep the television station on the air.
+While they were technically community licensees, Baylor's controlling stake in the Brazos Valley Public Broadcasting Foundation led to the perception that they were "Baylor stations", tamping down the support needed to keep the television station on the air.
 At the time of KWBU-TV's shutdown, the stations only had 1,600 members, a very low number even for a market as small as Waco and nowhere near what the foundation felt was necessary to keep the television station on the air.
 KWBU-FM was far less expensive to run; it operated with just under half the television side's operating budget.

+On March 7, 2025, Baylor University announced that it would no longer fund KWBU-FM's operations; it continues to provide office space and back-end services to the station.
+KWBU stated that the loss of Baylor's funding would cost the station $200,000, representing 20 percent of its budget.